CellSplinter10/Assignment1/README.md

 console.log(move);

-// 5.
-Provide an example of using union and intersection types in TypeScript.
+5. Provide an example of using union and intersection types in TypeScript.
+Ans:
 Union example: type stringOrNumber = string | number;
 function formatValue(value:stringOrNumber):stringOrNumber{
     if(typeof value==="string"){